 Instructions

-- Set your Instant Pot to the sauté function.
+- Select the sauté button on the Instant Pot.
 Once it reads "hot", drizzle in the olive oil.
 Add the celery, onions, and carrots and sprinkle of salt.
 Sauté in the olive oil for for 5-6 minutes, or until onions become translucent.

 - Add the garlic and sauté for a minute more, until golden and aromatic.